Frequently Asked Questions

 GraphQL is a language for querying data.
 With GraphQL, your existing services describe the data that they have, and clients describe the data they need.
 This is possible because of a strongly-typed schema (type definitions).

-GraphQL schemas written with
+GraphQL servers created with

 apollo-server even has variants to support serverless deployment with AWS Lambda.